Do Current Language Models Support Code Intelligence for R Programming Language?: Results

 To evaluate the significance of the differences in model performance, we employed the Wilcoxon signed-rank test, a non-parametric statistical test commonly used for comparing paired samples.
 Wilcoxon signed-rank test was chosen due to its suitability for comparing two related samples, making it ideal for performance comparisons across different models on the same dataset.
 The p-value is computed by applying the Wilcoxon signed test on mono-lingual fine-tuning result and multi-lingual fine-tuning for code summarization and method name prediction.
 Under this setting the p-value represents whether the observed differences in performance are statistically significant or not.
-To control for the risk of false positives due to multiple comparisons, we applied the Benjamini-Hochberg (B-H) correction following previous study~\cite{Ahmed}.
+To control for the risk of false positives due to multiple comparisons, we applied the Benjamini-Hochberg (B-H) correction following a previous study~\cite{Ahmed}.
 The B-H correction is a widely used method for controlling the false discovery rate (FDR), which refers to the expected proportion of incorrectly rejected null hypotheses (false positives) among all rejected hypotheses.
 By adjusting p-values obtained from the Wilcoxon signed-rank test, the B-H correction allows us to maintain a balance between discovering true effects and limiting the inclusion of false positives when performing multiple comparisons.

 The p-values in Table~\ref{tab:sum_multi} that are $<0.05$ and show the numbers are statistically significant from mono-lingual setting, are shown with an asterisk (*).
 In the table, some results are not significant based on their p-value.
 These include JavaScript for UniXCoder, Go for CodeBERT, PHP for CodeBERT, R\textsubscript{Tidy} for GraphCodeBERT and UniXCoder, and R\textsubscript{Base} for UniXCoder, these higher p-values indicate that the differences in BLEU scores for these models are not statistically significant.
-Most results though, show a significant difference for R.
+Most results, though, show a significant difference for R.

 In summary, multi-lingual fine-tuning presented varied impacts across models and languages.
 While certain models like GraphCodeBERT excelled in handling multi-lingual, all models struggled with R\textsubscript{Combine}.
-This suggests the disadvantages of the base line model, particularly when dealing with diverse languages and paradigms like those in the R language.
+This suggests the disadvantages of the baseline model, particularly when dealing with diverse languages and paradigms like those in the R language.